Juvenile charged in shooting death of Henrico High School student

 HENRICO, Va.
 (WWBT) - Police have made an arrest in connection to a shooting that left a teenage boy dead on Sunday.

-Officials say it happened at E. Laburnum and Conway Street just after 10 a.m. on Sept.
+Officials say it happened at St. Luke Apartments located on E. Laburnum and Conway Street just after 10 a.m. on Sept.
 18.

-There, police say they found a juvenile who had been shot.
-Henrico Police, Fire, and EMS administered aid and transported the child to the hospital, where he later died due to his injuries.
+There, police say they found 17-year-old David Dupree with a gunshot wound.
+Henrico Police, Fire, and EMS administered aid and transported Dupree to the hospital, where he later died due to his injuries.

 On Sept.
 20, police arrested a juvenile boy in connection to the homicide.
 Police said he faces a petition of 2nd-degree murder.
 He was taken to the Henrico County Juvenile Detention Home.

-Henrico County Public Schools have confirmed that the victim was a student at Henrico High School.
+Henrico County Public Schools have confirmed that Dupree was a student at Henrico High School.

 Principal Karin Castillo-Rose released a statement to families: